ropensci/GSODR/paper/paper.md

 provide a function that simplifies downloading GSOD data and formatting it to easily be used in research and a function to help identify stations within a given radius of a point of interest.
-To help facilitate speed and provided extra data, a list which only includes stations with valid latitude and longitide values is provided with the package.
+To help facilitate speed and provided extra data, a list which only includes stations with valid latitude and longitude values is provided with the package.
 This station list includes a data set of 200 metre buffered elevation values, derived from the CGIAR-CSI SRTM hole-filled 90 metre data set [@Jarvis2008] as well.